 Submitting a reference will involve the following steps:

-- access the reference system using the link supplied to you
+- accessing the reference system using the link supplied to you

-- answer a few short questions about the applicant and their academic record
+- answering a few short questions about the applicant and their academic record

 Your reference letter

 Your reference letter should comment on the applicant’s academic achievements (or relevant professional achievements, if professional), your assessment of their work under your supervision, their suitability for the course they are applying to, and any other information you consider relevant.

 You can find details of our courses and their individual entry requirements in our Courses A-Z if it would be helpful in writing your reference.

 Impact of Coronavirus

 Where relevant, please do include in your reference details of the impact of the COVID-19 pandemic, such as any teaching that was missed, what alternative provision for remote education was provided and how grades were calculated.
 You may also cover any circumstances specific to an individual, such as whether the student or a close family member was affected by illness or bereavement, or any barriers that impeded their engagement with online provision.

 Applicants are required to register referees with their institutional or professional email address.
 If you do not have an institutional or professional email address, we would be grateful if you could give your full contact information in your reference letter and explain very briefly why it was necessary to use an alternative email address, eg if your academic institution does not issue email accounts.